 How it burned!
 He wanted to keep his eyes open for any obstacles in their path, but every time he so much as squinted, the hellish morning-noon sunlight hit his eyes in full force, prompting him to close them back up again.
 That would then result in him bumping into other shocked, scared, and surprised humanoids and, once, Harkle Harpell himself.
 Luckily they were already speeding away before the curious wizard could have any say in what happened.

-The thought was immediately interrupted by a sword-wielding pair that intercepted them midway.
+The thought was immediately interrupted by a sword-wielding pair who intercepted them midway.
 The blades came out so fast that Leoht had to stop, lest he and Drizzt be unwittingly skewered.

 Drizzt sensed the trouble and saw the annoying light reflect off those blades, but he did not wish to defend himself or to fight when he saw who the wielders were.

 Regis the halfling stopped right behind the two teenagers, and when he peered around their bodies, he gave a shriek.
 A drow!
 Dark Elf!
 Here, in Sanctuary!
-And, if he remembered correctly, the girl the drow was holding was also the one who happened to be in the meditation/council room when he first came.
+And, if he remembered correctly, the girl the drow was holding was also the one who happened to be in the meditation room when he first arrived.
 Did the drow knock her out?